You can generate a billing statement for a specific patient or account. You can then print and send that statement to the patient or guarantor.

 How to get there

-While viewing a patient's record, from the Patient menu, under Financial, clicktap Print Statements.
+While viewing a patient's record, on the Patient menu, under Financial, click (or tap) Billing Statement.

 Set up the following options:

 From Last Zero Balance - Select this option to include an account's transactions with service dates (transaction dates) since the account last had a zero balance.

 Other - Select this option to include an account's transactions with service dates (transaction dates) since the date you enter.
 The current date is entered by default, but you can change the date.